SamMahle/oec-study-trainer/README.md

 A lightweight, study tool for **Outdoor Emergency Care (OEC)** prep.
 It runs as a single static HTML file and supports custom JSON decks.
 Missed items go back in the queue (“see it again”), known items move to the Known bin.

-> **Why this exists:** Fast, offline-friendly drilling with concise, instructor-style explanations tuned for OEC/EMS topics (hypothermia, ICS, legal, airway/oxygen, shock, neuro, and acronym expansions).
+> **Why this exists:** Fast, offline-friendly drilling with concise, instructor-style explanations tuned for OEC/EMS topics (hypothermia, ICS, legal, airway/oxygen, shock, neurology, and acronym expansions).

 ---